sarpbilgic/developer-archives-frontend/README.md

 # Developer Archives - Frontend

 A modern, AI-powered search engine for discovering open source repositories.
 Built with Next.js 16, React Query, and Zustand.
+For the main repository of the system visit: https://github.com/sarpbilgic/developer-archives

 ## 🎨 Design System